parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: N/A
  * Optional values: `pool`, `volume`, `limit`

 Return a JSON document containing information about all Ceph RBD volume snapshots in the storage cluster.
-If `pool` is specified, return a JSON document containing information about all Ceph RBD volume snapshots in Ceph RBD pool with name `pool`.
-If `volume` is specified, return a JSON document containing information about all Ceph RBD volume snapshots of Ceph RBD volume with name `volume`.
+If `pool` is specified, return a JSON document containing information about all Ceph RBD volume snapshots in Ceph RBD pool `pool`.
+If `volume` is specified, return a JSON document containing information about all Ceph RBD volume snapshots of Ceph RBD volume `volume`.
 If `limit` is specified, return a JSON document containing information about all Ceph RBD volume snapshots with names matching `limit` as fuzzy regex.

 The various limit options can be combined freely, e.g. one can specify a `volume` without `pool`, which would match all snapshots of the named volume(s) regardless of pool, or a `pool` and `limit` without a `volume`, which would match all named snapshots on any volume in `pool`.

 ###### `POST`
- * Mandatory values: `snapshot`, `pool`, `volume`
+ * Mandatory values: `snapshot`, `volume`, `pool`
  * Optional values: N/A

-Add a new Ceph RBD volume snapshot with name `<snapshot>` of Ceph RBD volume with name `<volume>` on Ceph RBD pool with name `<pool>`.
+Add a new Ceph RBD volume snapshot `snapshot` of Ceph RBD volume `volume` on Ceph RBD pool `pool`.

 #### `/api/v1/storage/ceph/volume/snapshot/<pool>/<volume>/<snapshot>`
  * Methods: `GET`, `DELETE`